mfelleisen/Santorini/Material/plan-v2.md

 - a referee software component that can set up and run a game for two players
 - player software
-- the common pieces so that the two can communicate
+- the common pieces so that the two can communicate in a meaningful manner

 For simplicity, we assume that these pieces of software are written in the same language and that some configuration script dynamically links two